projectara/greybus-spec/source/module_info.rst

 in such a way that the operating system needs to know about it. [#h]_ [#i]_ [#j]_ [#k]_

-*vendor_string_id* is a reference to a specific string descriptor value that provides a human-readable [#l]_ [#m]_ [#n]_ description of the vendor who created the module.
+*vendor_string_id* is a reference to a specific string descriptor id that provides a description of the vendor who created the module.
 If there is no string present for this value in the Module Manifest, this value shall be 0x00.
+See the :ref:`string-descriptor` section below for more details.

-*product_string_id* is a reference to a specific string descriptor value that provides a human-readable [#o]_ description of the product.
+*product_string_id* is a reference to a specific string descriptor id that provides a description of the product.
 If there is no string present for this value in the Module Manifest, this value shall be 0x00.
+See the :ref:`string-descriptor` section below for more details.

 The *unique_id* field is an 8 byte Unique ID that is written into each Greybus compliant chip during manufacturing.
 Google manages the Unique